 and go against Collier's suggestion that we should "praise coups."
-Instead, they point to coups as the cause of "a plethora of societal ills" and further draw attention to "cases where coup leaders chose to personalize the regime" and to history being "unfortunately replete with examples of coup leaders who chose to consolidate their power."
-They also note that coups "are bad for democratic stability" and should not "be fomented or celebrated," as doing so would be "reckless."
+Instead, they point to coups as the cause of "a plethora of societal ills" and further draw attention to "cases where coup leaders chose to personalize the regime" and to history being "unfortunately replete with examples of coup leaders who chose to consolidate which is briefly described below, democratization was not even a goal of the plotters.